OhYash/KnowledgeDay/_posts/2020-10-26-extradition-bill.md

 # 2 Systems, 1 Country
 (It's actually "_One Country, Two systems_" but for some kinky reason, the title is made to sound more familiar 😉)
-If you know you, know - this issue is about China and Hong Kong.
+If you know, you know - this issue is about China and Hong Kong.
 Well, mainly Hong Kong and their anti-government protests.
 Something that strikes-up last year, before corona.
 Now, before I began with the protests, I think it's fair to bring up a history for the context.
 Because the title is not related to the protests anyway.

 ## Hong Kong's not so simple History